-Two communication interfaces are supported in the iServer: RS232 and RS-485.
+Two communication interfaces are supported in the standard iServer: RS232 and RS485.
+In addition, the serial port can also be provided with TTL logic on request.
 These standards define the electrical characteristics of a communication network.
-The RS485 port of the iServer is fully compatible to use with RS-485 and RS-422 instruments.
+The RS485 port of the iServer is fully compatible to use with RS485 and RS422 instruments.
 The RS485 is an extended version of the RS422 communication standard which increases the allowable number of devices from 10 to 32 by improving the electrical characteristics.

 - The RS232 standard (point-to-point) allows a single device to be connected to an iServer.
-The iServer operates with full-duplex RS232 using seven wires: Rx-receive, Tx-transmit, DTR, DCD, CTS, RTS and common ground wires.
+The iServer operates with full-duplex RS232 using eight wires: Rx-receive, Tx-transmit, DTR, DSR, DCD, CTS, RTS and common ground wires.
 RS232 cable length is limited to 50 feet. - The RS485 standard (multi-point) allows one or more devices (multi-dropped) to be connected to the iServer using a two-wire connection (half-duplex) +Rx/+Tx and -Rx/-Tx.
 Use of RS485 communications allows up to 31 devices to connect to the iServer with cable length up to 4000 feet long.